zicht/cms-tutorial/doc/tutorial.md

                 realm: 'Secured Area'
 ```

-*Note*: This is the bare minimum for sonata to work.
-Obviously, in most cases
+This is the bare minimum for sonata to work.
+Obviously, in most cases you will
-you will want to configure some users and roles that you will want to grant or
+want to configure some users and roles that you will want to grant or deny
-deny access.
-It is beyond the scope of this tutorial to configure this, as it
+access.
+It is beyond the scope of this tutorial to configure this, as it is
-is part of Symfony.

-As a general rule, we always use `unanimous` as the access decision manager.
+part of Symfony's core.
+We will configure that in 7.4.

 You will also need to add the sonata routing to the already existing
 `zicht_page` routing: